Coronavirus (COVID-19): United Business Institutes Information

 If you are an international/non-EU student,

 We are not anticipating any changes to fees should you wish your programmes to be delivered online; you will save on travelling and accommodations expenses.
-Participation in person is also possible.
+Participation in person remains possible.

 Find out which languages tests we accept (some of them are now offered online, which will be an acceptable alternative for entry).